The processes, roles and mechanisms detailed below implement the BODS Language Support Policy.

 The diagram below provides an extremely high-level overview of the workflow.
 It excludes the final step of making the translation live.

-The documentation sphinx theme translations live under bods-theme, which contains only one resource for all the strings in the theme templates.
+The translations for the documentation theme (menu items, footer text, etc) are in the bods-theme Transifex project, which contains only one resource for all the strings in the theme templates.

-Complete the following steps to get your system set up to undergo the workflow outlined above (assumes Ubuntu 18.04.2 LTS or similar):
+The following steps get your system set up to follow the translation workflow (assumes Ubuntu 22.04 LTS or similar).

 Create a free Transifex account on their sign up page.

-Once you have signed up to Transifex you should ask an administrator of ODSC to make you an administrator too.
-We don’t maintain a list of those administrators here, but there is a considerable overlap with the people who contribute towards the BODS Standard repository.
+Ask an administrator of ODS to make you an administrator for the BODS projects.
+We don’t maintain a list of those administrators here, but there is a considerable overlap with the people who contribute towards the BODS repository.

 $ apt-get install python3-babel